Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.3

 \subsubsection{Negative dependence}

 Finally, we consider negative associations between components.
 The true correlation matrix is provided in equation~\eqref{eqn:MVL_Negative_Dependence_Matrices}.
-The dependence threshold $u_{Y_{i}}$ is set to the $0.8$-quantile for the standard Laplace distribution.
-For prediction, we set $u_{X_{i}}$ to the $0.9$-quantile from a dataset of size $10^6$ simulated from the true distribution.
+The dependence threshold $u_{Y_{i}}$ is set to the $0.8$-quantile for the standard Laplace distribution for all $i \in V$.
+For prediction, we set $u_{X_{i}}$ to the $0.9$-quantile from a dataset of size $10^6$ simulated from the true distribution for each $i \in V$.

 The only point to note on the parameter estimates is that $\beta_{j \mid i}$ tends to always be slightly higher for the one-step SCMEVM than for the two- and three-step SCMEVMs.
-Figure \ref{fig:MVL_Negative_Dependence_Probs} (left panel) shows 95\% confidence intervals for the conditional cumulative distribution curves of $X_{j} \mid X_{4} > u_{X_{4}}$ for $j \in V_{\mid 4}$ and for the EHM and the three-step SCMEVM with graphical covariance structure.
-As with the MVG distribution with negative association, the SCMEVM captures the curves perfectly while the EHM underestimates all curves.
+Figure \ref{fig:MVL_Negative_Dependence_Probs} (left panel) shows 95\% confidence intervals for the conditional cumulative distribution curves of $X_{j} \mid X_{4} > u_{X_{4}}$ from the EHM and the three-step SCMEVM with graphical covariance structure for $j \in V_{\mid 4}$.
+As with the MVG distribution with negative association, the SCMEVM captures the curves perfectly, while the EHM underestimates all curves.
 The SCMEVMs with graphical covariance structure minimise the MAE and RMSE 63\% and 59\% of the time, respectively.
-The three-step SCMEVM with saturated covariance structure also performs very well minimising the metrics 23\% and 28\% of the time, respectively.
-However, the numerical values of the metrics are almost indistinguishable for the two models as shown in Figure \ref{fig:MVL_Negative_Dependence_Probs} (right panel) where we plot the bias in $\mathbb{P}[X_{\mid 4} < u_{X_{\mid 4}} \mid X_{4} > u_{X_{4}}]$.
+The three-step SCMEVM with saturated covariance structure also performs very well, minimising the metrics 23\% and 28\% of the time, respectively.
+However, the numerical values of the metrics are almost indistinguishable for the two models as shown in Figure \ref{fig:MVL_Negative_Dependence_Probs} (right panel) where we plot the bias in $\mathbb{P}[\boldsymbol{X}_{\mid 4} < u_{\boldsymbol{X}_{\mid 4}} \mid X_{4} > u_{X_{4}}]$.
 The EHM and SCMEVM with independent residuals are both biased, while the SCMEVMs with graphical or saturated covariance structure are unbiased.
 The CMEVM predictions exhibit a small positive bias, although the reason for this is unclear.